Market

 Standards) Rules, 2015, as amended;

-e) On the basis of the written representations received from the directors as on March 31,
+e) On the basis of the written representations received from the directors as on March 31, 2025,

-on March 31, 2024 from being appointed as a director in terms of section 164(2) of the Act;
+March 31, 2025 from being appointed as a director in terms of section 164(2) of the Act;

-f) With respect to the adequacy of the internal financial controls over financial reporting of
+f) With respect to the adequacy of the internal financial controls over financial reporting of the

-of such controls, refer to our separate Report in Annexure-B.
+such controls, refer to our separate Report in Annexure-B.

 g) In our opinion and to the best of our information and explanations given to us, the

-accordance with the provisions of Section 197 and Schedule V of the Act
+accordance with the provisions of Section 197 and Schedule V of the Act.

 h) With respect to the other matters to be included in the Auditor's Report in accordance with